klbowman/COVID-Cases-Dataset/README.md

 Extracting the unemployment dataset was fairly simple.
 The data was in CSV format, so I created a Jupyter Notebook file and loaded the CSV into it in order to prepare the data for cleaning.

 ## Transform
-As previously stated, the unemployment data included figures from 2000-2020.
-In order to prep the data for inclusion in our SQL database, I used the Jupyter Notebook interface to drop the majority of the columns from this dataset so that we only have relevant data from 2020.
+As previously stated, the unemployment data included figures from 2000-2019.
+In order to prep the data for inclusion in our SQL database, I used the Jupyter Notebook interface to drop the majority of the columns from this dataset so that we only have relevant data from 2019.
+I removed 87 irrelevant columns from the dataset.
 The data was very clean, so there was minimal cleaning to do otherwise.

 - COVID-19 data
   -	The “geoid” column, which contained “USA-#####” values, was split on the “-” and data was stored in two new columns.
 The column containing “USA” values was dropped and the column containing numerical values was stored as “FIPS_Code.”
 The FIPS_Code column was used to merge with the other two datasets.